FERMANAGH WILD BEE PROJECT

 From May onwards we select eggs/small larvae from hives for placement in queen cells.
 This process is known as grafting.
 When these young queens emerge from their cells each of them is put into its own apidea or nucleus colony where a small number of worker bees look after them.

 When the virgin queen is mature, she flies and mates with drones but only in good weather.
-A few days after that the queen will start to lay eggs.
+A few days after that the queen will start to lay eggs and a new bee colony is formed.

 NATIONAL BIODIVERSITY DATA CENTRE